-Adequate child safe recruitment practices are essential for protecting children from harm.
-The screening of candidates is critical to ensuring the selection of suitable individuals to work with children and foster a child safe environment and culture.
+Adequate child-safe recruitment practices are essential for protecting children from harm.
+The screening of candidates is critical to ensuring the selection of suitable individuals to work with children and foster a child-safe environment and culture.
 Rosebank College employs robust recruitment practices that prioritise child safety, including:

-- a) Rosebank's commitment to child safety is included in all job advertisements. - b) Jobs descriptions outline the role's responsibility in relation to child safety. - c) Candidates must respond to child safe related questions about their previous positions. - d) Reference check includes child safe related questions. - e) The recruitment process includes references and criminal checks.

-- f) Hiring panels must ask Hiring panels must ask candidates questions around child safeguardingThose questions are included in the interview mandatory bank of questions. - g) Candidates must have a valid Working with Children Check (WWCC).
+- a) Rosebank's commitment to child safety is included in all job advertisements. - b) Jobs descriptions outline the role's responsibility in relation to child safety. - c) Candidates must respond to child safe related questions about their previous positions. - d) Reference check includes child safe related questions. - e) The recruitment process includes references and criminal checks (when required). - f) Hiring panels must ask child-safe questions to candidates.
+Those questions are included in the interview mandatory bank of questions. - g) Candidates must have a valid Working with Children Check (WWCC).

-The Recruitment Policy provides a detailed outline of Rosebank's recruitment practices.
+Recruitment Policy outlines in detail Rosebank's recruitment practices.